saylordotorg/course_polsc301/Unit05.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Antebellum America and Lincoln** <span id="5"></span> **As the nation moved toward civil war, divergent opinions about race, equality, states’ rights, and slavery came to the forefront of American